 Understanding Basic SQL Concepts

 Getting started with SQL involves familiarizing yourself with some basic commands that form the foundation of database management.
-These include:
+These commands include:

 – SELECT: Used to retrieve data from one or more tables.